VertebrateResequencing/wr/.docs/bugfixes/260924-drop-complete-job-output.md

     `handleArchive`, and `canCompleteFromEndState` requires exit code 0. v0.36.5's `jarchive` refused a non-zero exit too.
 So no record there can need its output kept.
-  - A record that cannot be decoded fails the compaction, leaving the original untouched, rather than being copied as it is.
-The current code cannot read such a record either, so the operator should hear about it.
+  - v0.36.0 to v0.36.5 (from #486) could also leave an earlier failed
+    attempt's output in a complete record, when a job subscribed to in the web UI failed, was retried and then succeeded.
+Stripping it is still correct, because the job finally succeeded.
+  - A record that cannot be decoded is copied as its original bytes, counted, and its key reported.
+Nothing at manager startup decodes complete records, so a database with one corrupt complete record runs today; failing the strip on it would leave compact, wr's only offline way to recover space, failing for ever.
+The destination is still stamped version 1, since output in a record nothing can read cannot be served.
   - The strip happens during the copy into the temporary file, so compact's guarantee that an error leaves the original untouched still holds.
-  - `wr manager compact` adds the stripped count to its existing line, only when the strip ran.
-Its help says it removes output stored by 0.37.0 to 0.37.2 the first time it compacts a database that has not had it done.
+  - `wr manager compact` adds the stripped count to its existing line when it is above 0, and logs any unreadable records at warn level, with their count and up to 10 keys.
+Its help says it removes output stored by 0.37.0 to 0.37.2 the first time it compacts a database last used by wr 0.37.2 or earlier.
 The CHANGELOG entry above says running it once recovers the space.

   Accepted edge case: after a database is stamped, downgrading to a wr that stores a successful job's output would store it again under a version 1